meteorologytoday/EMOM/tutorial/README.md

 This tutorial folder contains the steps to derive the flux correction as described in the paper.

+## Setup

+### OpenMP

+The `mpiexec` is required.
+OpenMP v4.1 has been tested.
+Cheyenne users can load with  `module load openmpi/4.1`.

-## Setup Julia package
+### Julia package

 The Julia programming language is needed (version >= 1.7).
+Cheyenne users can load with `module load julia/1.7`.
 Follow the steps to install the necessary tools.
 Run `julia tools/julia_dependency/add_pkgs.jl` to setup all the packages.

 ## Step 1: Creating reference case (`01_CESM1_B1850C5CN_POP2`)